The Well-Travelled Journal

 The Well-Travelled Journal’s articles are a look behind the scenes of the world we love to travel.
 They’re a critical analysis of the society, politics and culture that make our world what it is.

-The Well-Travelled Journal is a place to read and learn about topical issues in the field of European Society, Politics and Culture, which I’m researching and writing about during my 2-year Master’s Degree.
+The Well-Travelled Journal is a place to read and learn about topical issues in the field of European Society, Politics and Culture, which I researched and wrote about during my Master’s Degree in 2016-19.
 This journal’s essays and papers have a very different style from my usual blog posts, from the traditional ‘postcards’ that have been the mainstay of The Well-Travelled Postcard since its founding in 2012.
-While my ‘postcard’ blog posts are informal, full of photos, videos, travel tips and focused on exploring the world, this new ‘journal’ is a hub for more formal, academic essays, research papers and position papers.
+While my ‘postcard’ blog posts are informal, full of photos, videos, travel tips and focused on exploring the world, this ‘journal’ is a hub for more formal, academic essays, research papers and position papers.
 The journal articles are more like the longer, more serious observations I’d write in a travel journal, rather than on the back of a postcard.

-Feel free to browse The Well-Travelled Journal’s articles below, which will grow as I continue my Master’s Degree in European Society, Politics and Culture completed at the University of Groningen (the Netherlands) and Uppsala University (Sweden).
+Feel free to browse The Well-Travelled Journal’s articles below, written during my Master’s Degree in European Society, Politics and Culture completed at the University of Groningen (the Netherlands) and Uppsala University (Sweden).

 At no other time of the year does the film industry get quite as much attention as now.
 We are currently in full swing of the awards season, which runs […]